Retirement Savings Contribution Credit (Saver's Credit)

 Example: Calculating the Saver's Credit for a Married Couple Filing Jointly

-Starting in 2027, taxpayers may receive a federal matching contribution on their retirement contribution that must be deposited in their IRA or retirement plan and cannot be withdrawn without penalty.
-This benefit replaces the saver's credit, but unlike the savers credit, it is not limited by tax liability.
+Starting in 2027, you may receive a federal matching contribution on your retirement contribution that must be deposited in your IRA or retirement plan and cannot be withdrawn without penalty.
+This benefit replaces the saver's credit, but unlike the saver's credit, it is not limited by tax liability.

 Although you can receive this government match by contributing either to a traditional IRA or a Roth IRA, the government match must be placed in a traditional IRA or other tax-deferred account.
 The government giveth, but then it wants to taketh some of that away later.

-Like the saver's credit, the match phases out based on income, which will be adjusted annually for inflation:
+Like the saver's credit, the match phases out based on income, adjusted annually for inflation:

-To prevent taxpayers from receiving a distribution and then making a subsequent contribution to claim the saver's credit, tax rules reduce the eligible contribution by any distributions within the testing period, which covers the time beginning 2 years previous to the tax year until the due date of the current return, including extensions.
+To prevent taxpayers from receiving a distribution, then making a subsequent contribution to claim the saver's credit, tax rules reduce the eligible contribution by any distributions within the testing period, which covers the time beginning 2 years before the tax year until the due date of the current return, including extensions.
 So any distributions from retirement plans in 2022 and 2023 will reduce or eliminate any retirement credit that can be claimed for 2024, up until the due date of the 2024 return in 2025, including extensions.
-Any distributions during that time period must be subtracted from the contributions that the taxpayer made during the tax year.
+Any distributions during that time period must be subtracted from contributions made during the tax year.
 However, trustee-to-trustee transfers to other eligible retirement accounts, such as rollover distributions or a conversion of a traditional IRA to a Roth IRA, or distributions of excess contributions, are not counted.

 Example: Calculating the Saver's Credit after Withdrawing a Retirement Contribution in a Previous Year